jmil/Bioe421_521-MicrocontrollerApplications/Lab_08--DangerShieldPart3/Lab08_A--UseTheMouse.md

 Select option `3 Enable Boot to Desktop/Scratch` then `Desktop Log in as user 'pi' at the graphical desktop`.
 Then select **`<Finish>`** and then **`<Yes>`** to Reboot.

 Spend a bit poking around the desktop.
-Use `Midori` to browse the web.
+Use `Epiphany` to browse the web.
 It's been optimized for Raspberry Pi.
 You can install Chrome, but it's slow.
 You can install lots of things.
 But this is a $35 computer, so don't expect too much without heavily optimized code.